Stock market today: Wall Street remains mixed after Fed raises interest rates

-NEW YORK (AP) — Stocks remain mixed Wednesday after the Federal Reserve followed through on Wall Street's expectations and raised interest rates to their highest level in more than two decades.
+NEW YORK (AP) — Wall Street is holding relatively steady Wednesday after the Federal Reserve followed through on expectations and raised interest rates to their highest level in more than two decades.

+Treasury yields were easing in the bond market after Fed Chair Jerome Powell also said no decision has been made about what to do with rates in the future.
+That may have bolstered hopes among traders that Wednesday's hike may be the last one for a long time.

-Microsoft weighed on the market after falling 4.2%.
-That was despite reporting stronger profit and revenue for the spring than analysts expected.
+Alphabet helped to lift the market after it rose 6.3%.
+The parent company of Google and YouTube reported better profit and revenue for the spring than analysts expected.

+That helped to offset a 4.2% drop for Microsoft.
+It fell despite also reporting better profit and revenue for the spring than expected.
 Analysts said the company made comments that were perhaps intended to rein in huge expectations for upcoming growth from artificial intelligence.
 Investors also may have been hoping to hear more about when slowing growth at its Azure cloud computing business will trough.

-Another Big Tech behemoth, Alphabet, helped to limit the market's losses.
-Alphabet rose 6.2% after beating analysts' expectations for profit and revenue by a wider margin than Microsoft.

 What Big Tech titans do matters more for Wall Street than other stocks because they have become so influential due to their massive size.
 Seven stocks alone accounted for most of the S&P 500’s returns through the first half of this year, largely on expectations that their explosive growth will continue.
 They’ll need to deliver big profits to justify those gains.

-Wall Street could be in for more shakes toward the end of the day’s trading, after Fed Chair Jerome Powell begins a press conference to explain the Fed's latest move.
+The bond market was showing more action than the broad stock market following hte Fed's latest move.

 In hopes of wrestling high inflation down further, the Fed raised its federal funds rate to a range of 5.25% to 5.50%.
-That's its highest level in more than two decades and up from virtually zero early last year.
+That's its highest level since 2001 and up from virtually zero early last year.

 But the hope among traders is that will be the last increase of this cycle because inflation has been on a downward trend since last summer.
 Such hopes have been another big reason for Wall Street's big rally this year.
 That's because rate increases work to lower inflation by grinding down on the entire economy, raising the risk of a recession and hurting prices for investments.